pauljoubert/astro-photograph-site/src/content/sections/section-2.md

 ---
-title: 'A very old object'
+title: An old electronic calculator
 gallery:
-  - /images/colosseum-rome.jpg
+  - /images/old-computer.jpeg
 ---

-This old object was found in an old building.
-It tells something about the history.
+We discovered this ancient artifact in an abandoned building in the forest.
+Historians are speculating about its possible uses.